1) Agreement to Pay Tuition

 - Submit responses to any code-challenges associated with any job application on-time or within one week of receipt if due date is not specified;

-- Upon request by the University, provide evidence of attending all scheduled interviews;
+- Upon request by the University, provide evidence of attending all scheduled interviews; these should be documented on your job search tracking spreadsheet and your job search reports in Infosys.

 - Post at least 5 GitHub commits per week to my public GitHub profile;